 - Store in a food-safe, airtight container such as a mason jar or bottle in the fridge for up to 1 month.
 If the syrup begins to look cloudy, it’s time to toss it.

-- Then spoon in the foam.
-If you know how to do latte art (lucky you!) then have at it here.
+- Then pour or spoon in the steamed milk.
+If you know how to do latte art (lucky you!), then have at it here — but you can probably skip the fancy technique if you’re adding whipped cream.

 Craving an iced cinnamon dolce latte?
 No problem!
 Just pour the syrup and slightly cooled espresso over ice and top with the steamed milk.
 Give it a gentle stir so as not to melt the ice too much.
 You can add whipped cream or cold foam and a sprinkle of cinnamon on top if you like.